 How to do ux research for websites

-For example, you could set up forums and discussion groups to review a prototype website and to generate feedback.
+For example, you could set up forums and discussion groups to review a prototype website and generate feedback.
 Or, you could conduct field studies of a prototype or live site, taking your insightful questions out to groups of potential users.
-Ux research varies, dependant on what results you are looking for.
+Ux research varies, depending on what results you are looking for.

 If you want to conduct regular ux research for a live site, then surveys and interviews could be periodically actioned.

 Getting a complete picture of UX performance and improvements

 Within your programme of regular website UX research, it’s highly advisable to include user testing too.

 This gives you a complete overview of what is – and what isn’t – working well.